chrishokamp/multi-agent-social-simulation/README.md

 ```bash
 make run-simulation CONFIG="path/to/your/config"
 ```

+See examples of simulation config files in [src/configs](src/configs/).

 ### 3. Run and Explore Simulations using the User Interface

 The NegotiationGym user interface facilitates end-to-end configuration, monitoring, and exploration of simulations.